vinayakabhatkale/ESP8266/README.md

+The project aims to collect environmental data from the sensor and sending it to amazon S3 bucket for storage and monitoring purposes.

+Please download the entire project pdf file using [Download PDF](./Scientific_project_report.pdf)

+**How does the code work?**

 ESP8266 IoT Sensor Data Logger with AWS MQTT Integration This project demonstrates how to use the ESP8266 microcontroller to collect environmental sensor data using the Adafruit BME680 sensor and publish it to an AWS MQTT broker.
 The code is designed for real-time temperature, humidity, pressure, and gas readings, which are securely transmitted using SSL/TLS encryption.